dvdmon/dvdmon/README.md

 - 👋 Hi, I’m @dvdmon
-- 👀 I’m interested in nutrition, web development, technology
+- 👀 I’m interested in heath, nutrition, consciousness, reality, and technology.
-- 🌱 I’m currently learning Express, MongoDB, NodeJS, etc.
+- 🌱 I’m currently learning ASP.Net Core
 - 💞️ I’m looking to collaborate on ... nothing right now
 - 📫 How to reach me - add a comment here.